oboynitro/django-frontier/README.md

 $ npm run watch
 ```

-This spits out the complied assets in a static/js and static/css directory at the root of your project
+This spits out the complied assets in a static/ directory at the root of your project

 ```
 static/